Next course will be a BFTP3 DLP online programme, with the online sessions running 17, 18, 19 and 24, 25, 26 September 2024 from

 BFTP3 aims to explore the design and facilitation of a Level 3 course, and to encourage your personal and professional development as a Bach teacher.

-The course at Mount Vernon, which is taught in English, is run by Tessa Jordan BFRP.
-Total cost for the three and a half days and the subsequent approval process will be £870 (includes UK VAT).
-You don’t need to pay anything until you are offered a place.
+The course, which is taught in English, is run by Tessa Jordan BFRP.
+The course fee of £1,200 covers training, mentoring and the subsequent approval process.
+You will pay this to the trainer after your application has been accepted.
+You don’t need to pay anything until you are offered a place on the course.

-BFTP3 can also be taught in other countries and languages, with an interpreter when necessary.
-Contact us if you have a group of Level 2 trainers who are interested in that possibility.
+(BFTP3 can be taught in other countries and languages, with an interpreter when necessary.
+Contact us if you have a group of Level 2 trainers who are interested in that possibility.)